 - When finished, slowly push yourself away from the wall and slide your legs to the left or right, whatever feels better for you.
 Carefully put yourself back into a sitting position.
 Do not do this too suddenly as you could hurt your back.

-Do not worry if your sit bones do not touch the wall.
+Meanwhile, do not worry if your sit bones do not touch the wall.
 Make sure though that you are not the one carrying your thigh bones, but the wall should.
 The whole purpose is to let go of all tensions and efforts.
 You should feel at ease.
 If not, move away from the wall and try different heights of support.

 Alternatives to add an extra stretch